Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Examples💡

 Example 1: Suppose you are buying 3 notebooks, each costing ₹47.
 Instead of multiplying 47 by 3, you can approximate 47 to 50.
 So, 50 x 3 = 150.
-The actual cost is 47 x 3 = 141, which is close to 150, verifying your calculation.
+The actual cost is 47 x 3 = 141, which is close to 150.
+This quick check shows your calculation is reasonable.

 Common Mistakes to Avoid⚠️